chacha-john/insuriko/README.md

 # Description
 <p>A website landing page for an insurance company.
 Furthermore, the site allows one to subscribe to a mailing list where they can get updates in their email address.</p>
+<p>The site is responsive to mobile devices between 350px and 700px of width and desktop computers beyond 1100px of screen width.</p>

 # Requirements